akshaykmr/oorja/docs/make-a-tab.md

     + unmutePrimaryMediaStreamAudio()
     + togglePrimaryMediaStreamAudio()
     + togglePrimaryMediaStreamVideo()
     + **sendMessage(message)**: each tab can send and receive json serializable messages.
 To see the message format see `Messenger.js`.
 With this you can send messages to any tabs local or remote(loaded by another room participant).
-In the message you need to specify the recipient users, and the recipient tabs.
+In the message you need to specify the recipient session or users, and the recipient tabs.
 When a message is received the handler registered by the recipient tab will be called with the message contents.
     + **addMessageHandler(tabId, handler)**: The tab must register a message handler to process messages.
 Use the message handler to change state, trigger actions in your tab etc. just search the project for `roomAPI.addMessageHandler` for use cases.
     + removeMessageHandler(tabId, handler): removes previously registered handler.
     + **addActivityListener(activityName, listener)**: add listeners for various events happening in the room. check out `roomActivities.js` for list of roomActivities. eg. `roomAPI.addActivityListener(roomActivities.TAB_SWITCH, myfunction);` List of room activities is given below.
 Their payload can be found in `roomActivities.js` (the payload is the data passed to your handler and contains details of the activity)